Overview of State Pollution Control Board

-Following are the main objectives of the State Pollution Control Board:
+The objectives of the State Pollution Control Board are enlisted below.

-- Sustainable development for the economic growth of the nation along with environmental protection and social equity.
+- Promotion of sustainable development for economic growth of the nation along with environmental protection and social equity.

-- Works toward the effective waste management for the protection of environment.
+- Effective waste management for the protection of the environment.

-- To convince people for using paper bags, public transport, CFL, etc. This will help in reducing the pollution.
+- Encouraging the general public for the use of environment-friendly products like paper bags, public transport, CFL, etc. to help reduce the environmental pollution.

-As defined in the Air Act 1981and Water Act, 1974, the principal function of the board included prevention, abatement, and control of air and water pollution.
+- According to the Air Act 1981 and Water Act 1974, the principal function of the board includes the prevention, abatement, and control of air and water pollution.

-Moreover, the primary motive is to assist the entrepreneurs and industries to discharge their daily basic responsibilities to safe guard the environment.
+- Moreover, the primary motive is to assist the entrepreneurs and industries in the fulfilment of Corporate Environmental Responsibility (CER)

-Apart from this, the major functions of the State Pollution Control Board are as follows:
+Apart from this, the major functions of the State Pollution Control Board are given below.

-- Issuance of NOC (No-Objection Certificates) from the viewpoint of the environmental pollution including of the site from the environmental angle.
+- Issue NOC (No-Objection Certificates) from the perspective of the environmental pollution, including the adequacy of the site from the environmental angle.

 - Assessment of inland surface waters’ quality